-The major asset of the Company is an 88.8% interest in Hebei Hua Ao Mining Industry Company Limited (‘Hebei Hua Ao’), the holder of 9.9 square kilometres of mining and exploration licences and the mine and processing facilities at Caijiaying in the People’s Republic of China (the “Caijiaying Mine”).
+The major asset of the Company is an 88.8% interest in Hebei Hua Ao Mining Industry Company Limited (‘Hebei Hua Ao’), which holds 5.4 square kilometres of mining and retention licences, including the mine and processing facilities, in the People’s Republic of China (“the PRC”) at Caijiaying (the “Caijiaying Mine”).

-The Company continues to aggressively explore, expand and develop the Caijiaying mine, whilst also investigating further potential acquisitions of mining projects that are capable of being brought into production and to meet historically preset, economic returns to shareholders.
+The Griffin continues to explore, expand and develop the Caijiaying Mine whilst also investigating potential acquisitions of mining projects that are capable, through either advanced exploration or mining expertise, of being brought into production to meet the Company’s historically pre-set, economic returns to shareholders.